Consensys/besu-native-ec/README.md

 This needs to be done only once.

 ## Building
-To compile the library after any changes and execute the test execute
+To compile the library after any changes and execute the test execute.
+This will create a release build as well, which will be in the directory `release`.
 ```
 ./build.sh
 ```